10 workplace security tips to protect employees

 8. Capture data to better understand your workplace

 Access to real-time workplace data wasn't really a consideration a few years ago.
 But modern tools have changed the calculus.
 A visitor management system can sync with your broader workplace tech stack and reveal key insights about your space.
-By pulling data from several sources (including digital check-ins, ID scans, and visitor pre-registrations), these solutions give you a better understanding of your workplace.
+By pulling data from several sources (including digital check-ins, ID scans, visitor pre-registrations, and badge swipes), these solutions give you a better understanding of your workplace.
 Here are a few examples of metrics you can monitor with a VMS:

 • Entry and exit data.
 This can provide insights into peak hours, visit duration, and overall space usage, which can inform staffing and resourcing decisions.